-Students are not permitted to take a leave of absence in the middle of a registration period, that is, during the first two-year registration period or during any subsequent one-
+Students are not permitted to take a leave of absence in the middle of a registration period, that is, during the first two-year registration period or during any subsequent oneyear registration periods.
+They can take a leave at the end of either the two-year or additional one-year registration periods, but once they do, the dissertation committee is dissolved.